 We believe that deep learning technology has a bright future and will move beyond being a support tool for performing many routine tasks autonomously.
 The question is, however, what impacts such changes would mean for physicians and how regulators will tackle these challenges.

-Before giving an outlook on full autonomous programs, let’s first consider ‘first reader tools’.
+Before giving an outlook on full autonomous programmes, let’s first consider ‘first reader tools’.

-However, it will introduce a new classification rule specific for software programs (3), which considers the level of information provided by the software and the use of that information in clinical practice.
+However, it will introduce a new classification rule specific for software programmes (Annex VIII, Rule 11), which considers the level of information provided by the software and the use of that information in clinical practice.
 This applies both to software developed by manufacturers or developed in-house by hospitals.
 The intent here in my opinion is, the more impact the information generated by the software has on clinical decision making and risk to the patient, the higher the device classification will be.
 Under this new rule, software may be classified as class IIa, class IIb, or even class III.
 Higher classification will result in more stringent oversight such as for devices with a higher level of autonomy.

 AI or humans, who should take the driver seat?